Table of Contents

 The example below is a short review written by a History student with an interest in beer and whose course deals specifically with Europe in medieval times:

 In the book Ale, Beer, and Brewsters in England: Women’s Work in a Changing World, 1300-1600, the author Judith M Bennett draws attention to the fact it was women who mostly brewed and sold the ale and beer consumed in England during that period.
 From a historical perspective, beer and ale - rather than water, wine or milk - were key constituents of the diet in medieval England.
-The brewing of ale did not require much skill and the work itself was considered lower status than other industries and it therefore complemented the other domestic duties of women.
-Early in the 15th century, however, those involved in brewing started to use hops in the ale-making process and the resulting new beverage was called beer.
+The brewing of ale did not require much skill, and the work itself was considered lower status than other industries; therefore, it complemented the other domestic duties of women.
+In the early 15th century, however, those involved in brewing started to use hops in the ale-making process, and the resulting new beverage was called beer.
 The new technique enabled beers and ales to be produced more cost-effectively and they were easier to sell.
 Notably, women ceased to brew when the industry started to generate more profit.

-Here, the writer describes the book’s subject and they provide the reader with a fairly precise summary of its contents.
+Here, the writer describes the book’s subject and provides the reader with a fairly precise summary of its contents.
 However, readers do not find certain important information that is usually gained from a book review i.e. the argument(s) the author puts forward, the writer’s own evaluation of the work, and an indication of whether the writer recommends Bennett’s book or not.
-In terms of critically evaluating a book, a review should be focused not on details and facts but rather on opinion(s).
+In terms of critical evaluation of a book, a review should be focused not on details and facts, but rather on opinion(s).
 It is important to keep the summary brief while specific facts and details should be used for the purpose of illustrating arguments.

 This particular review is not lacking in opinion and judgments!
 Still, the reviewer does not show they know or understand the argument in the book.
-Readers get a view of the writer’s expectations of Bennett’s book, but little idea about what it is the author wanted to achieve or prove.
+Readers get a view of the writer’s expectations of Bennett’s book, but little idea about what the author wanted to achieve or prove.
 While the review writer gives a number of reasons for their negative views, the examples provided fail to relate clearly to one another in terms of their overall assessment i.e. they do not seem to support a particular thesis.
-While the above review assesses the work, it does not do so in a critical manner.
+Though the above review assesses the work, it lacks a critical manner.

 And below is one last review based on Bennett’s book:

 It is one of the paradoxes of feminism, those that question and challenge several of its historical optimisms, how patriarchal structures continue to persist even with the passage of time.
-Although in her book, the author recognizes women in medieval England as actors in history by their brewing of ale, it shows too that with the emergence of beer, the role of the female is not without limits.
+Although in her book, the author recognizes women in medieval England as actors in history due to their brewing of ale, she also shows that with the emergence of beer, the role of the female has been limited.
 I previously believed these limitations were more of a political and religious nature, yet Bennett demonstrates how women were also sidelined in economic matters.
-The analysis of female earnings in the field of producing ales and beers further proves that changes in the work of women does not mean a corresponding change in their status.
-I would recommend that both modern historians and feminist proponents read this book and then think again when they are next contemplating the beer on front of them.
+The analysis of female earnings in the field of producing ales and beers further proves that changes in the work of women do not mean a corresponding change in their status.
+I would recommend that both modern historians and feminist proponents read this book and then think again about the issues raised in it when they will be contemplating the beer in front of them.

 In this review, the problems with the two previous examples are avoided.
 This last example neatly balances opinion with solid example and it critically evaluates the situation using clear rationale.
 It also makes a recommendation to potential readers.
 There is a clear sense of the author’s intentions.
 Furthermore, the writer makes reference to the general history of feminism and this puts the book in a particular genre so that it reaches a more general or wider audience.
-The use of the specific example about wage analysis indicates the writer’s argument and this analysis provides scope for important intellectual debate on the situation, and the writer’s reasons for such a positive evaluation are clear to see.
+The use of the specific example about wage analysis indicates the writer’s argument, and this analysis provides scope for important intellectual debate on the situation; in addition, the writer’s reasons for such a positive evaluation are rather clear.
 This review contains opinions, criteria, and supporting examples.
 Whether the reader agrees or disagrees with these is their own choice.